image bio

 • Folic acid is a synthetic form of folate made in a laboratory.
 It’s found in vitamins, and it is also used in fortification of some processed foods.

 • MTHF folate is food folate that can also be found in prenatal vitamins.
-It’s a bit confusing, but MTHF folate can go by many names, such as levomefolic acid, L-5-MTHF, L-5-methyltetrahydrofolate, and (6S)-5-methyltetrahydrofolate, (6S)-5-MTHF.
+It’s a bit confusing, but MTHF folate can go by many names, such as levomefolic acid, methyl folate, L-5-MTHF, L-5-methyltetrahydrofolate, (6S)-5-methyltetrahydrofolate, and (6S)-5-MTHF.
 They are all the same kind of folate.

 The Best Form of Folate